Where do You Get Water Supply for Container Houses?

 b) Keep your water-collecting surfaces (roofs) out of trees as these are favorite “meeting places” for birds, and then “things” happen.

 c) Water stored in tanks for longer periods of time becomes stagnant.
 Lack of freshwater inflow will create favorable breeding conditions for microorganisms.
 That’s why water tanks must be periodically cleaned inside from all signs of life!

 2. Nearby creek or lake

-Location next to creek or lake may greatly help to solve the problem of water for your off-grid container house.
-The only real issue will be getting relevant permissions from local authorities and EPA (Environmental Protection Agency) what may be a “task” on its own, especially if the water does not run through (or belong to) your property.
+Location next to a creek or lake may greatly help to solve the problem of water for your off-grid container house.
+The only real issue will be getting relevant permissions from local authorities and EPA (Environmental Protection Agency) which may be a “task” on its own, especially if the water does not run through (or belong to) your property.
 You will have to order initial tests confirming that the water meets applicable standards, but even when positively tested, you will still need a residential water purification system.
-It’s because the surface water (creeks, streams and lakes) is exposed to external sources of contamination and so at any given time the quality of water may go below expected standards.
+It’s because the surface water (creeks, streams, and lakes) is exposed to external sources of contamination and so at any given time the quality of water may go below expected standards.
 The risk will be quite high if your house is located in an inhabited, agricultural or industrial area.

 Note that we did not mention here rivers as potential sources of water because they will certainly be polluted if not by industry or residential communities, then for sure by agricultural activities.
 Purifying such water is a serious task!